Don Larsen, Only Pitcher To Pitch A Perfect World Series Game, Passes Away At 90

 Perfect games, where no one reaches base (whether through hits, walks, hit batsmen, pitcher fielding errors, or other means), are exceptionally rare in Major League Baseball.
 In nearly a century and a half of the game being played at the professional level under the auspices of the current league structure, it has only happened 23 times.

-And it has happened only once in the World Series: on October 8, 1956, in Game 5, between the New York Yankees and Brooklyn Dodgers.
+And it has happened only once in the World Series: October 8, 1956, in Game 5, between the New York Yankees and Brooklyn Dodgers.

 Larsen’s Career Before The Game

-Larsen, at 6 feet 4 inches tall and 215 pounds, was a towering and imposing man, at least compared to other professional baseball players of his day.
+Larsen, at 6 feet, 4 inches tall and 215 pounds, was a towering and imposing man, at least compared to other professional baseball players of his day.
 The San Diego native had a commanding fastball, backed up by a sharp curve and a tricky slider.

-By all accounts he should have had a stellar career.
+By all accounts, he should have had a stellar career.
 Unfortunately, he struggled with his control on the field, and he had a fondness for partying off the field.
-Two seasons before his perfect game, as a Baltimore Oriole, he’d lost 21 games.
+Two seasons before his perfect game, as a Baltimore Oriole, he lost 21 games.

 Still, the Yankees saw promise in the pitcher, so much so that he was tapped to start Game 2 of the Fall Classic — during which he gave up four unearned runs and didn’t make it past the second inning.